blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

 ## 🚀 The Future of Ride-Hailing

-TaxiBooking Clone is a comprehensive taxi booking system, rivaling Uber and Bolt.
+RideBooking is a comprehensive taxi booking system, rivaling Uber and Bolt.
 Our modular approach lets you start with our open-source rider app and seamlessly upgrade to the full ecosystem.

 ### 🌟 System Components